 A visit to the vet’s office revealed that enzymes in her liver were high.
 It’s normal for these enzymes to increase as dogs grow up, but Luca’s levels were exceptionally high.
 “They were concerned about her liver function, and so we had to run all these tests, she had ultrasounds and they were checking all of her internal organs,” Lauren recalled.
 “And after tons of bloodwork, they realized her stress cortisol level is high because she has anxiety and her anxiety got a lot worse as she got older.”

-But the pair never experienced financial-related worries when considering how to treat Luca’s anxiety because they signed her up for Fetch by The Dodo pet insurance when they first brought her home.
+But the pair never experienced financial-related worries when considering how to treat Luca’s anxiety because they signed her up for Fetch Pet Insurance when they first brought her home.

 “I'm so glad that we did because some of her issues started really, really young,” Allie said.
 “We wanted to make sure that she was covered for those things.
 It's easy to say that I would sell everything I own to ensure that Luca’s OK.
 But it's really nice that I won't ever have to because it has really, really saved us a lot of money.
 It's nice not to have to worry about that during a time when Luca’s health concerns were really stressful for us, and it was a hard time.”

 Up to 90% of Luca’s vet expenses have been covered by Fetch Pet Insurance, which has saved the pair thousands of dollars.
 “Now she's getting a monthly allergy shot and daily anxiety medicine and all these other things that have come up,” Allie said.
 “So it's been so helpful not to have to worry about the financial aspect of it.”

 The couple had to do some “detective work” to determine the cause of Luca’s health issues.
 But now, the daily anti-anxiety medication has caused her enzyme levels to lower and given her a new sense of happiness.
 And Lauren and Allie didn’t have to worry about the financial burden of finding a solution.